CedricBeaulac/FAE/README.md

 # FAE
-This repo contains data sets and python code for the implementations conducted in the manuscript "Autoencoders for Discrete Functional Data Representation Learning and Smoothing".
+This repo contains data sets and python code for the implementations described in the manuscript "Autoencoders for Discrete Functional Data Representation Learning and Smoothing".

 ### The folder **Datasets** consists of
 - The folder **RealApplication** that stores the *El Nino* data set applied in the *Real Application* section of the manuscript, including the actual observations (`ElNino_ERSST.csv`), the observed time stamp (`ElNino_ERSST_tpts.csv`) and the randomly customized labels (`ElNino_ERSST_label.csv`).